 You don’t need me to tell you that a college degree is a valuable thing to have.
 It can help you promote within your military career, and it can help you in your post-military career as well.
 You may even decide to get a degree for personal knowledge.
 Whatever your reason, a college degree is valuable.
 And getting it for free makes it an even better deal.

-Here is one more value play many people don’t think about: Getting your degree now gives you the option to use your GI Bill later – either for yourself for a higher level degree, or you may even be able to transfer it to a family member.
+Here is one more value play many people don’t think about: Using your military education benefits now gives you the option to use your GI Bill later – either for yourself for a higher level degree, or you may even be able to transfer it to a family member.
 Transferring your GI Bill can save you or your family tens of thousands of dollars in tuition payments.

 Who Can Use Tuition Assistance & When

 Most branches have a minimum service requirement before members can take classes.
 You usually can’t use TA while in an official upgrade training status, either.
 So that means you can’t use TA while in basic training, AIT, or Tech School.
 You generally can’t use it while you are in an official upgrade training status beyond those schools either.
 There may be other minimum service requirements depending on your branch of service.